metatrevor/mchezo-engine/README.md

 simulations and exploring the mechanics used in developing classical games.

 #Dependencies for building the project:
-The project in itself compiles but is not executable as it only provides a basic framework for the development of games.
+The project itself compiles but is not executable as it only provides a basic framework for the development of games.

 * sdl2